-- 1. A minimum of 75 hours of direct service work with clients - 2.
-A minimum of 75 hours of guided participation in and observation of a variety of professional activities other than direct service (e.g., staff meetings, case conferences, coordination and administrative activities) - 3.
+- 1. A minimum of 40 hours of direct service work with clients - A minimum of 60 hours of guided participation in and observation of a variety of professional activities other than direct service (e.g., staff meetings, case conferences, coordination and administrative activities) - 3.
 A minimum of one (1) hour per week of individual or triadic supervision on site - 4.
-A minimum of one-and-a-half (1.5) hours per week supervision on campus or virtually through GoToTraining (or other secure video conferencing media)
+A minimum of one-and-a-half (1.5) hours per week of virtual supervision with practicum instructor